shaolinshaosson/ngx-dynamic-template/README.md

 # angular2-dynamic-component & angular2-dynamic-directive

-An implementation of dynamic component wrapper at Angular2 [2.1.2 & AOT compatible].
+An implementation of dynamic component wrapper at Angular2 [2.2.2].

 ## Description